 While flying cars may still be far in the future, self-driving vehicles – a once outrageous idea – may become commonplace before the decade is done.
 Electric vehicles, while not as futuristic as their autonomous counterparts, are already gaining momentum in the market.

 Some predictions show EVs dropping in prices and increasing in popularity over the next two to eight years, reaching a crucial turning point by 2024.
 Both legislators and automakers are working to meet this goal, with infrastructure changes and affordable vehicle prices necessary for consumers to embrace an EV-driven future.

-China Loves EV, Will American Consumers Love It Too?
+China Loves Electric Vehicles, Will American Consumers Love EV Too?

 Chinese automakers now employ the most advanced technology to customize drivers’ experience behind the wheel of their electric cars.
-Facial recognition software uses in-vehicle cameras to identify the driver and adjust the seat, steering wheel, and lighting to pre-specified settings.
+Facial recognition software uses in-vehicle cameras to identify the driver.
+It can identify adjusting the seat, steering wheel, and lighting to pre-specified settings.
 A custom avatar even offers dining options if the driver says they’re hungry!

-Plus, Chinese automakers have made charging more convenient, offering valet charging services that drive the electric vehicle to a charging station during work hours and return it by the time drivers clock out.
+Plus, Chinese automakers have made charging more convenient.
+China offers valet charging services that drive the electric vehicle to a charging station.
+It charges during work hours and returns it by the time drivers clock out.

 Car companies are working to woo American drivers, too.
 In fact, Ford, General Motors and Stellantis have announced that they hope for 40% to 50% of U.S. sales to be BEVs (battery electric vehicles), PHEVs (plug-in hybrid electric vehicles) and FCEVs (fuel cell electric vehicles) by 2030.